 5. Relieve Insect Bites & Stings

-While activated charcoal can pull out the dirt in your skin, it can also pull out the itch-causing toxins from mosquito and bee bites.
-Try this black salve recipe and cover with a bandage, because it can be a little messy.
-You can also make a calamine lotion with similar effects–essential oils make it smell lovely!
+While activated charcoal can pull out the dirt from your skin, it can also draw out the itch-causing toxins from mosquito bites and bee stings.
+Try this black salve recipe and cover with a bandage because it can be a little messy.
+You can also make a calamine lotion with similar effects—essential oils make it smell lovely!

 6. Clear Acne

 Acne-prone skin will love these homemade activated charcoal face masks.
 They can be used topically or on the entire face, sucking the toxins out of the skin and helping to get it clearer faster.